 In this BigCommerce vs WooCommerce article, we’ve explored what each platform has to offer for manufacturing, looking to tap into the potential of reaching an online audience.

 However, as already mentioned, there are limitations to both when managing the manufacturing aspect of a business.
-Fortunately, both WooCommerce and BigCommerce users have access to many tools that can help them take their business to the next level.
-But, what’s the best tool available if you’re looking to integrate manufacturing software with your e-commerce store?
+Fortunately, there are many BigCommerce and WooCommerce integrations available that can help users take their businesses to the next level.
+But what’s the best tool available if you’re looking to integrate manufacturing software with your e-commerce store?

-Katana ERP manufacturing software integrates with WooCommerce or BigCommerce, giving you the tools to manage sales, production, accounting, and more, all on one dashboard.
+Katana cloud inventory platform integrates with WooCommerce and BigCommerce, giving you the tools to manage sales, production, accounting, and more, all from one platform..

-Katana ERP is a tool that gives manufacturers using WooCommerce or BigCommerce the tools to get complete control of their manufacturing, inventory, and online sales, all from one easy-to-use dashboard.
+Katana Cloud Manufacturing is a WooCommerce and BigCommerce ERP integration that gives users the tools to get complete control of their manufacturing, inventory, and online sales, all from one easy-to-use platform.

 Katana ERP is the missing puzzle for upgrading your WooCommerce or BigCommerce accounts.
 Katana ERP provides users with the tools to manage their raw material inventory, save their bill of materials, automatically schedule and allocate resources to production.
 It also comes equipped with a ton of other features essential for managing your production lines, including: